Boy Soldier Series: George Fincham

 George Fincham was a high-ranking officer in MI6.
 He worked in Colombia where he was Fergus Watts's control officer.
 Fergus discovered that Fincham was a mole for the FARC and that he was offering them intelligence in exchange for money.
 That way, Fincham amassed £15 million.
 He framed Fergus as a traitor so as to protect himself.

 Fincham was later promoted to head of the security section within MI6 and used this to hunt down Fergus after he escaped Colombia.

 Dudley

 Dudley is one of the highest-ranking members of MI5 who was the mastermind behind operations 'Payback', 'Black Star' and 'Meltdown', and who had had the ear of every Prime Minister for thirty years.

 Critical reception

 Claire Rosser noted “McNab and Rigby combined their efforts here with realistic details about covert operations.
 Rosser's editor disagreed with her, claiming “this is not great literature.”
-Roger Leslie complemented this book saying “With its brick plot and unpredictable characters, this story rises above many adventure stories.”
+Roger Leslie complimented this book saying “With its brick plot and unpredictable characters, this story rises above many adventure stories.”